petsernik/wikifeat/README.md

-Below you can read how to run this project for publishing in your own channel, as well as learn about the additional (optional) features provided by the project (multilingual support, random featured article support, the ability to work with a specific article, and support for links from web.archive.org).
+Below you can read how to run this project for publishing in your own channel, as well as learn about the additional (optional) features provided by the project (multilingual support, random featured article support, the ability to work with a specific article, and support for links from web.archive.org, caching articles in the database for fast repeated delivery).

 ## Used Libraries and Technologies